Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Discussion

 \section{Discussion}

-In this study, we demonstrated that it is possible to image action potential waves at high resolutions across the entire deforming ventricular surface of contracting isolated hearts using voltage-sensitive multi-camera optical mapping and three-dimensional numerical motion tracking.
-With our setup, we are able to measure electrical and mechanical phenomena in the heart at very high spatial and temporal resolutions, and measure typical quantities, such as electrical activation times and tissue strain, simultaneously in three dimensions across the moving and deforming heart surface.
-The measurement data is invaluable as it can be used to study the heart's electromechanics in unprecedented detail and to inform and calibrate electromechanical computer models.
-While we used 12 cameras in the present study, our imaging chamber fits up to 24 cameras and in the future we aim to image the whole heart including the atria with more cameras.
-We anticipate that we will use 2 sets of up to 12 cameras to image action potential and calcium waves simultaneously across the entire surface of the contracting heart to study the three main physiological players underlying the heartbeat: voltage, calcium and contraction.
+In this study, we demonstrated that it is possible to image action potential waves at high resolutions across the entire deforming ventricular surface of contracting isolated hearts using ratiometric voltage-sensitive multi-camera optical mapping and 3D numerical motion tracking.
+With our setup, we are able to measure electrical and mechanical phenomena simultaneously across the heart surface at high spatial and temporal resolutions.
+For instance, we can measure electrical and mechanical activation times, action potential durations, tissue strain, and strain-rates at thousands of locations across the 3D heart surface.
+The measurement data is invaluable as it can be used to study the heart's electromechanics in unprecedented detail.
+In the future, it could be used to study disease mechanisms and fundamental properties of cardiac physiology, or to inform and calibrate electromechanical computer models of the heart.